COVID-19 advice: Please follow current government advice and check opening times before travel.

 The display garage for vintage cars is a fine setting for Letitia’s 1927 Rolls Royce, Naomi’s Austin Tickford and Lily’s Peugeot Quadrilette.

-Heritage tours of the family house, garage, gardens and farm daily from Wed-Sun at 11.30 am and 2.30 pm (check for availability).
+Heritage tours of the family house, garage, gardens and farm take place daily at 12.00 pm and 2.00 pm (check for availability).

 January: Mon-Sun 9.30 am-4.30 pm